 TrackRecord provides a Rules Engine that permits creating policies that govern the behavior of information types.
+Rules require exclusive database access, as do Check Database, Edit Types and Edit Workflow.
 Administrators can use rules to require that certain fields be completed always or when specific conditions are met.
 For example, an administrator might create a rule that states, "If Priority is equal to Critical, then Fix by Date is required."
 This allows you to further customize your workflow by implementing rules that disable the standard workflow in certain situations.
 Disabling the workflow causes the Action button to be disabled, which will prevent a user from changing the status of an item even if the standard workflow would normally permit them to do so.